 Bridge-the-gap - Florida is one of few states that offer bridge-the-gap alimony.
 This type of spousal support assists the recipient with short-term needs during the transition from married to single.

 Rehabilitative - The court awards rehabilitative support in cases where one spouse can become self-supporting but needs time and financial assistance to develop the necessary skills to enter the workforce.

-Durational - If a spouse doesn’t qualify for permanent alimony, the court may award durational alimony.
-Much like rehabilitative support, the court sets a time limit for the alimony.
+Durational - Much like rehabilitative support, the court sets a time limit for the alimony.
 However, in this case, a plan to enter the workforce is not required.

 Legal orders like alimony can be modified if an individual's circumstances change after the divorce is settled.